Reba: Duets: The Only Promise That Remains

-The tenth track was a duet with Justin Timberlake on the song, "The Only Promise That Remains", which was co-written by Timberlake himself.
-The song is performed in Celtic melody and Timberlake performs harmony on most of the song's length.
+The tenth track was a country duet with Justin Timberlake on the song, called "The Only Promise That Remains", co-written by Timberlake himself, with additional writing from Matt Morris.
+The song lasts for five minutes and six seconds.
+It is an acoustic-based Celtic love song whose instrumentation consists of strings, cello fills, the dobro and an upright bass.
 The album closes with "Break Each Other's Hearts Again", a duet with Don Henley.